xullnn/ls_pull_over_push/170/readme.md

 49. What does Ruby's `ERB` library do?

 The ERB library can process a special syntax that mixes Ruby into HTML, and produces a final 100% HTML string.
-That’s all it does.
+That's all it does.

 50. What's the difference between `<% 5.inspect %>` and `<%= 5.inspect %>`